Soul of Country Music

 Soul of Country Music is the ninth studio album by American country singer Connie Smith.
-It was released in December 1967 via RCA Victor and contained 12 tracks.
-The album included mostly covers of previously-recorded songs.
+It was released in December 1967 by RCA Victor and contained 12 tracks.
+The album included mostly covers of previously recorded songs.
 It received mixed reviews from critics following its release and reached the top ten of the American country albums chart.

 Background

 Prior to the Soul of Country Music, Connie Smith had reached peak career success with a series of top ten country singles like "Then and Only Then" (1965), "If I Talk to Him" (1965), "Ain't Had No Lovin'" (1966) and "The Hurtin's All Over" (1967).
 These songs were fueled by the success of Smith's 1964 debut single "Once a Day", which spent eight weeks at the top of the country chart.
 The RCA Victor and Camden labels had previously released eight studio albums and one compilation album of her material.
 The sessions held for these projects between 1966 and 1967 were backed by string instrumentation to provide a "middle of the road" pop-inspired sound.
 For the Soul of Country Music, RCA chose to bring Smith back to a "small group context again", according to writer Colin Escott.
 For the project, strings were removed and replaced by traditional country instrumentation, including the fiddle.